Jenkins County riot of 1919

-The Jenkins County riot of 1919 took place on Sunday, April 13, 1919, two white police officers were killed at a traffic stop.
-In response the several buildings were burned in the black community and at least four people were killed.
+The Jenkins County riot of 1919 took place on Sunday, April 13, 1919, a black man killed two white police officers in an altercation during a traffic stop.
+In response, a white mob burned several buildings in the black community and killed four black men.

 Background

 The event began at Carswell Grove Baptist Church, a black church, which was celebrating its anniversary.
 Preachers from several counties were coming, the Knights of Pythias were present in uniform, the choir was giving a special performance, and a cookout would follow.
 More than 3,000 were expected; it was one of the largest gatherings in east Georgia.

 Joe Ruffin was a prosperous farmer and distinguished black Mason, "one of the wealthiest negros of Jenkins County."
 He was to have been the marshal of the event.